-To be eligible to enrol in an ILN ESOL programme, you must be one of the following;
+To be eligible to enrol in an ILN ESOL programme, you must:

-- a refugee (includes a protected person and people sponsored by a refugee or protected person) - a migrant - a person for whom English is his or her second language - be a New Zealand citizen or permanent resident - be 16 years and over - have low English language and/or literacy skills. - have less than 80 credits on the New Zealand Qualifications Framework (NZQF); or - if you have more than 80 credits on the NZQF, you have less than 12 credits in literacy and/or numeracy unit standards/achievement standards. - you can reenrol in this programme for up to 5 years - you must complete between 20 500 hours per year
+- Be a refugee (includes a protected person and people sponsored by a refugee or protected person). - Be a migrant. - A person for whom English is his or her second language. - Be a New Zealand citizen or permanent resident. - Be 16 years and over. - Have low English language and/or literacy skills. - Have less than 121 credits on the New Zealand Qualifications Framework (NZQF); or if you have more than 121 credits on the NZQF, you have less than 31 credits in literacy and/or numeracy unit standards/achievement standards. - Complete between 20 500 hours per year.